 How to get there

 Ambarrow Court has its own car park, off the A321 Wokingham Rd, Sandhurst, GU47 8JB.
-For directions to Ambarrow Court please visit our location map.
+Please see our location map.

 There are two vehicle access points, one to the north through the car park and one to the south.